hpcgroup/profiling-tools-eval-isc22/README.md

 # Quicksilver

-## Build Quicksilver with one of the profiling tools:
+## Build Quicksilver with one of the profiling tools
 More details can be found under `/caliper-examples/apps/Quicksilver/src/Makefile`.

 ```